ankushKun/megaplace/contracts/README.md

 ## Security Considerations

-- Messages are permanent and cannot be deleted
+- Pixels are permanent and can be overwritten by anyone
-- No access control - anyone can send messages
+- No access control - anyone can place pixels
-- No profanity filtering or content moderation
 - Consider rate limiting in production versions
 - Validate all inputs before calling contract functions
+- Canvas dimensions should be reasonable to avoid excessive gas costs

 ## Gas Optimization

 The contract uses:
-- Storage arrays for message history
+- Efficient storage for pixel data
 - Events for off-chain indexing
 - View functions for free reads
-- Efficient struct packing
+- Optimized struct packing for pixel data

 For production, consider:
-- Pagination limits
+- Canvas size limits
-- IPFS storage for large messages
-- Merkle tree verification for message history
+- Rate limiting per address
+- Cooldown periods between placements

 ## License